 We have set the Time delay to 1 second, which will help us show the data at a 1-second delay, which gives a dynamic vibe to the chart.

-- After adding the button, right-click on the Animation button and choose Assign Macro from the Context Menu.
+- Right-click on the Animation button and choose Assign Macro from the Context Menu.

 Practice Section